Long gallery

 The windows of the long gallery are evident on the top floor at Astley Hall, Chorley.

 The Long Gallery at Ham House; this only has windows at the ends.

 In architecture, a long gallery is a long, narrow room, often with a high ceiling.
 In Britain, long galleries were popular in Elizabethan and Jacobean houses.
-They were normally placed on the highest reception floor of English country houses, usually running along a side of the house, with windows on one side and at the ends giving views, and doors to other rooms on the other.
-They served several purposes: they were used for entertaining guests, for taking exercise in the form of walking when the weather was inclement, for displaying art collections, especially portraits of the family and royalty, and acting as a corridor.
+They were normally placed on the highest reception floor — the uppermost level designed for entertaining guests (usually above the hall and other ground floor rooms) — of English country houses, usually running along a side of the house, with windows on one side and at the ends giving views, and doors to other rooms on the other.
+They served several purposes, and were perhaps especially used by the women of the family.
+They were used for entertaining guests (probably only the more favoured ones), for taking exercise in the form of walking when the weather was inclement, for displaying art collections, especially portraits of the family and royalty, and acting as a corridor.

 A long gallery has the appearance of a spacious corridor, but it was designed as a room to be used in its own right, not just as a means of passing from one room to another, though many served as this too.
 In the 16th century, the seemingly obvious concept of the corridor had not been introduced to British domestic architecture; rooms were entered from outside or by passing from one room to another.
+Doors off the long gallery led to family spaces such as bedrooms, studies and parlours.